SouailleB/Particles-in-ABCflow/README.md

 "matrix" is simply of class of matrix, wich need the point class to work.
 A number of classic function on matrix are defined, and also a function called act() wich simply take a object point to operate on it and return a point.
 Again, a matrix can be of any dimension, but is by default a 3D matrix.

 "quaternion" in the quat.h/cpp files is a class describing quaternions.
 It depends on the classes point and matrix to work.
 As quaternions are used to described rations in a 3D space, it can be defined via an angle and an axis of rotation.
 However, as the mathematical components are different than these values, a quaternion can also used with the actual components of the mathematical object.
 It can act one an object point, as previously, but also produce a matrix of rotation.
 A function normalize() is also defined to set the norm of the quaternion to one, as a rotation quaternion must be unitary.

+plot.py is a template of python programm to print some 3D figures using matplotlib.